(833) 262-7801

 Though they may seem like an afterthought, a vehicle’s horn can warn other drivers and prevent accidents from occurring.

-Make sure that your drivers verify that the horn works properly before they leave your property or continue their trip.
+Drivers should verify that the horn works properly before leaving company property or continuing their trip.

 9) Climate Control

-If your vehicles have climate control, include a point on your pre-trip inspection checklist where drivers check that both systems — cabin AC and heat — are in good working order.
+If a company’s fleet vehicles have climate control, the pre-trip inspection checklist should include a place where drivers check that both systems — cabin AC and heat — are in good working order.

 10) Documentation